grantcolley/react-notes/README.md

 ### Prettier
 [Prettier](https://prettier.io/) is a popular tool capable of formatting React and TypeScript code.

+> [!TIP]
+> Install Prettier as an extension in Visual Studio Code.
+Open the Extensions area in Visual Studio Code and search for an extension called `Prettier – Code formatter`.

 # Debugging React + Vite in Visual Studio Code

 **1. Start the Vite Dev Server**